Configuration

 The type name JWT is not mandatory.
 You can use any name as long as it is decorated with the @jwt directive.

-The @jwtClaim directive
+@jwtClaim

 A roles claim is not necessarily located at the JWT payload root.
 It can instead be in a nested location, for example under myApplication: